Spanish Moss. Quaint Squares. Historic Homes.

 Savannah clearly has a lot to offer travelers and locals alike, whether its a sensory overload for the eyes or the tastebuds.

 No visit to Savannah will ever be complete however, unless one makes it to The Collins Quarter, The Soho South Café or Six Pence Pub when they are there.
 These eateries are good value and charming spots; but they truly highlight just how eclectic the cuisine is here: with not only Southern style offerings available, but a little bit of Australia, New York and England as well.
+When it comes to the best food in Savannah, these places are right at the top.

-Do yourself a favour and book your trip to Savannah now.
+So do yourself a favour and book your trip to Savannah now.
 It will be completely worth it.